UPPMAX/programming_formalisms/docs/testing/testing_framework.md

     Prerequisites are:

+    - Learners have some idea of the benefit of using a testing framework
-    - Learners have .
+    - Learners have practiced writing tests within a formal testing framework

-    Teaching goals are:

-    - .

-    Teaching form used:

-    - .

-    Lesson plan:

-    - 5 mins: prior knowledge
+    ```mermaid
+    gantt
+      title Lesson plan using a testing framework
+      dateFormat X
+      axisFormat %s
+      Introduction: intro, 0, 5s
+      Theory 1: theory_1, after intro, 5s
+      Exercise 1: crit, exercise_1, after theory_1, 25s
+      Feedback 1: feedback_1, after exercise_1, 10s
+    ```

+    Prior questions:

     - When do you trust your code?
     - When do you trust code written by others?
     - How do you convince other developers of a bug?

-    - 5 mins: presentation
-    - 10 mins: demonstration `is_zero`
-    - 25 mins: challenge
-    - 10 mins: feedback

 ## Testing